Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Ring learning with errors: problems, cryptosystem and key exchange

 The proof consists of two parts: the first is a quantum reduction from worst case approximate SVP on ideal lattices to the search version of RLWE.
 The reduction works in general, not for just cyclotomic number fields.
-It uses the iterative quantum reduction for general lattices in \cite{regev} as a black box, the main effort being the classical (non-quantum) part, which requires a careful handling of the canonical embedding and the Chinese Remainder Theorem.
+It uses the iterative quantum reduction for general lattices in \cite{regev} as a black box, the main effort being the classical (non-quantum) part, which requires a careful handling of the canonical embedding and a smart use of the Chinese Remainder Theorem.

-The second part shows that the RLWE distribution is pseudorandom via a classical reduction from the search version, which has been shown hard in the first part.
-It uses the fact that the cyclotomic field is Galois and the fact that $q\equiv 1\pmod {n}$, which ensures that the ideal $ qR$ splits totally into $n$ ideals in $R$.
+The second part shows that the RLWE distribution is pseudorandom via a classical reduction from the search version, which has been shown at least as hard as SVP for ideal lattices in the first part.
+It uses the fact that the cyclotomic field is Galois and the fact that $q\equiv 1\pmod {n}$, namely, that the ideal $ qR$ splits totally into $n$ different prime ideals in $R$.

-In \cite{PRS} Theorem 6.2, the authors build on the same number-theoretical kind of arguments as in \cite{LPR} to prove an analogue of \ref{thm1} for non-cyclotomic Galois number fields.
+In \cite{PRS} Theorem 6.2, the authors build on the same number-theoretical kind of arguments as in \cite{LPR} to prove an analogue of Theorem \ref{thm1} for non-cyclotomic Galois number fields.

-As pointed out before, for the cyclotomic number field, the ring of integers satisfies $\mathcal{O}_K=\mathbb{Z}[\zeta]$, with $\zeta$ a primitivee $m$-th root of unity.
-Since this ring is isomorphic to $\mathbb{Z}[x]/(\Phi_m(x) )$, with $\Phi_m(x)$ the $m$-th cyclotomic polynomial, it easily follows that both the RLWE and PLWE problems are equivalent each other.
-For number fields other than cyclotomic, all we can say at the time of writing is the following: